History & Museums

-Michigan Firehouse Museum proudly displays 3,600 items collected and curated over the past two decades.
+Michigan Firehouse Museum proudly displays thousands of items collected and curated over the past two decades.
 All the bells, whistles, extinguishers, and helmets you could ever imagine are at this museum This historic landmark was once home to Ypsilanti’s finest firefighters.
 Now, children and adults alike can explore and marvel over modern and historic firetrucks and firefighter gear in this beautiful facility – you’re never too old for a red plastic firefighter hat!

 Ypsilanti’s rich histories don’t stop there, most museums host annual events, like the Thunder Over Michigan air show at Yankee Air Museum or the Fire Truck Muster, put on by the Michigan Firehouse Museum!
 While you’re here, stop by some of the hidden gems that have been around for ages, like The Bomber Restaurant, which served B-24 workers during WWII.
 Ypsilanti is the best destination to truly experience history in ways that are fun, hands-on, and sure to teach you a thing or two.
-Check out of full listing of events in Ypsilanti here.
+View a full listing of events in Ypsilanti here.